Cage Fight with Bruce Thornton

 which is very expensive for doing business, as we know.

-So for me, it's kind of a dismal outlook.
+So for me, that's kind of a dismal outlook.

 And this one corner of it that we're talking about with the military, I think most of it reflects not just the usual human, you know, passions like ambition and

-fight and it's uh a discussion across time and space of civilian military tensions in consensual society we didn't have a chance because we were talking more on the the latter part of the book of the modern questions
+We didn't have a chance because we were talking more on the latter part of the book of the modern questions.

-kind of the episodes of American civilian military tensions, the revolt of the admirals,
+But there's a wonderful chapter in here on kind of the episodes of American civilian-military tensions, the revolt of the admirals,

 improper behavior in their criticism of the commander-in-chief or their entrance into civilian affairs